Regular black hole's impact on the gravitational waveforms from periodic orbits: Conclusion

 \section{Conclusion}

-In this paper, we investigated the dynamics of test particles around a magnetically charged black hole (MCBH) within the nonlinear electrodynamics (NED).
-Using Lagrangian formalism, we derived the effective potential and analyze its behavior.
-Our results demonstrated a slight shift to the left in the potential curves, indicating a decrease in the radial distance $r$ as the NED charge parameter $q$ and the orbital angular momentum increase.
-The potential maximum rises, reflecting a stronger gravitational barrier due to the influence of the NED charge parameter.
+In this paper, we investigated the dynamics of test particles around a magnetically charged black hole (MCBH).
+Using Lagrangian formalism, we derived the effective potential and analyzed its behavior.
+Our results demonstrated a slight shift to the left in the potential curves, indicating a decrease in the radial distance $r$ as the magnetic charge parameter $q$ and the orbital angular momentum increase.
+The potential maximum rises, reflecting a stronger gravitational barrier due to the influence of the magnetic charge parameter.
 We further determined the radii of marginally bound orbits (MBOs) and innermost stable circular orbits (ISCOs) under the required conditions.
-Our analysis shows that the NED charge parameter $q$ reduces not only these orbital radii but also the corresponding values of the specific angular momentum and energy.
+Our analysis shows that the magnetic charge parameter $q$ reduces not only these orbital radii but also the corresponding values of the specific angular momentum and energy.

-Furthermore, we analyzed the influence of the NED charge parameter $q$ on the rational number $g$ that characterizes the relationship between energy $E$ and angular momentum $L$, as illustrated in Fig.~\ref{g}.
-As the NED charge parameter $q$ increases, the rational number curves shift to the left toward lower values of $E$ and $L$, indicating a reduction in both quantities due to the NED charge parameter.
-We further explored this behavior numerically by examining the relationship between $g$ and the averaged angular momentum $L_{av}=\frac{1}{2}(L_{MBO}+L_{ISCO})$ for the corresponding periodic orbits characterized by three integers such as zoom $z$, whirl $w$, and vertex $v$ numbers, providing a comprehensive mapping of the dynamics under varying the NED charge parameter $q$; see Table~\ref{table1}.
+Furthermore, we analyzed the influence of the magnetic charge parameter $q$ on the rational number $g$ that characterizes the relationship between energy $E$ and angular momentum $L$, as illustrated in Fig.~\ref{g}.
+As the magnetic charge parameter $q$ increases, the rational number curves shift to the left toward lower values of $E$ and $L$, indicating a reduction in both quantities due to the magnetic charge parameter.
+We further explored this behavior numerically by examining the relationship between $g$ and the averaged angular momentum $L_{av}=\frac{1}{2}(L_{MBO}+L_{ISCO})$ for the corresponding periodic orbits characterized by three integers such as zoom $z$, whirl $w$, and vertex $v$ numbers, providing a comprehensive mapping of the dynamics under varying the magnetic charge parameter $q$; see Table~\ref{table1}.